Trovemaster/Duo/docs/source/functions.rst

 Generic two-state coupled adiabatic potential
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any three single funcitons implemented in Duo can be used to form a coupled 2x2 system to form PEC with avoiding crossings.
-This is done using the type ``Coupled`` together with sub-types specifying three functions required to form a coupled system, PEC1, PEC2 and Coupling12.
+This is done using the types ``Coupled-PEC`` or
+``COUPLED-PEC-BETA``, together with sub-types specifying three functions required to form a coupled system, PEC1, PEC2 and Coupling12.
 This form also requires that the corresponding numbers of paramters are specified using ``Nparameters``.
 As abobe, the last paramter is reserved for the component index (1,2) referring to
-teh adiabatic potential.
+the adiabatic potential.
 Here is an example of an adibatic potential with an avoiding crossing formed from a 2x2 'diabatic' system, an EMO potenial, a repulsive potential and an (inverted) EMO used as a coupling (from an AlH model):
 ::